-The Irish Human Rights and Equality Commission is Ireland's national human rights institution and national equality body.
-Our work is determined independently by the fifteen members of the Commission who were appointed by our Head of State, President Michael D. Higgins and account directly to the Houses of the Oireachtas.
+The Irish Human Rights and Equality Commission is Ireland's National Human Rights Institution and National Equality Body.
+Our work is determined independently by the members of the Commission who are appointed by the President as our Head of State, and account directly to the Houses of the Oireachtas.